 I’ve long-known the stretching and breath work of yoga is good for your heart.
-But new findings from the University of Kansas show just the benefits of yoga for heart health.
+But research from the University of Kansas confirms the benefits of yoga for heart health.
 What they found is that just three yoga classes a week can cut episodes of atrial fibrillation (A-Fib)—by half!
 This is huge news since atrial fibrillation affects roughly 2.2 million Americans.

 To get their findings, the researchers compared atrial fibrillation episodes and quality of life among 49 patients.
 For the first three months, participants engaged in the physical activity of their choice.
 Then, for the next three months they engaged in a supervised program of yoga for heart health, which included meditation, breathing exercises, and relaxation.
 The yoga experience was new to all the participants.